Hate crime is one of EDF’s strategic priorities for 2016 – 2020. Our policy priorities for hate crime are to:

 If you are undertaking research on hate crime and have findings to share, you might like to join our research network, or sign up to be kept in the loop on our research and events related to hate crime.
 Please feel free to get in touch by emailing our research lead, Katharine Knox.

-We will be holding an invitation-only seminar on 28 November 2018 on the subject Hate Crime: the Case for Legal Reform.
-Contact Katharine Knox if you’d like to know more.
+We held a seminar on 28 November 2018 on the subject Hate Crime: the Case for Legal Reform.
+Read our blog on the seminar’s key takeaways to find out more.